The Ultimate Guide to Jaco Surf

 As one of Costa Rica’s original surf towns, Jaco is no stranger to surf shops.
 You can now rest assured that all the basics – wax, leashes, boardies – are on offer here.
 We’d still probably pack our own board, though.

-An all-in-one surfer’s gathering point, The Surfing Co. is a co-work spot and a cafe.
+- The Surfing Co. – An all-in-one surfer’s gathering point, The Surfing Co. is a co-work spot and a cafe.
 They also stock some lovely shaped sticks and designer surf gear.
 We’d recommend dropping in just to meet the folks, even if you’re not after anything in particualr.

-El Pana Surf Shop is on the main road running through Jaco.
+- El Pana – El Pana Surf Shop is on the main road running through Jaco.
 They’re really all about bodyboards, so tray sliders NEED to drop in if they’re after anything at all.

-Where to eat and drink in Jaco
+Where to eat and drink in Jaco?

-El Point Jaco Beach is a top lunch or dinner spot if you’ve been surfing the reefs or sandbank waves at the south end of the playa.
+- El Point – El Point Jaco Beach is a top lunch or dinner spot if you’ve been surfing the reefs or sandbank waves at the south end of the playa.
 It has al fresco seats on the sand with a menu that runs the gamut from fried octopus to pub burgers.
 Good cocktails, too.

 We might use affiliate links in this post.
 Basically, you click em’ and we get a little something from your booking or purchase.
 They help us keep offering more and more in-depth surf guides to awesome places all around the globe.
 So, thanks for that!